Proverbs 29:25 (Amplified)

 It’s a cowardly generation that will not fight the foe who will one day enslave their children.

 A terrorist’s weapon is fear.
 Their cause is destruction and death.
 They broker on mutilating the innocent, causing others to capitulate to irrational demands.
 Terrorism is the art of war for the ignorant and the coward.
 The radical leaders recruit the disfranchised from society, strap a bomb on their bodies, promise them a reward in heaven and use them for their advantage.

 The culture is driven by the propaganda of spineless talking heads who are naively becoming the mouthpiece for the terrorist—spewing their stupidity and delusional religion.

 How do we respond?

 Let me give you a short story to illustrate.

-During a transitional time, my family lived on a cul-de-sac neighborhood.
-My next door neighbor had a reputation of being a bully.
-He felt that he was the master and everyone who lived there were subject to his rantings.
+During a transitional time, my family lived in a cul-de-sac neighborhood.
+My next-door neighbor had a reputation for being a bully.
+He felt that he was the master and everyone who lived there was subject to his rantings.
 For some reason, the others put up with his foolishness.

 When I returned and found out about the situation, I spoke kind and comforting words to my wife and strengthened my son’s confidence.
 Then I walked out of the house.

 It wasn’t long until my neighbor walked out to turn his wrath toward me.
 I turned toward him and began to speak directly toward him, approaching him at a calm and confident pace.
 When I reached a point when he could hear my soft commands, I said, “Dennis, you will calm down and shut your mouth.
 You will never speak to my family again.
 If you ever do, I will deal with you man-to-man.
 Do you understand me?”